matthewkenely/matthewkenely/README.md

 <br>

 <div align="left" style="font-family: monospace">
-Hey!
-I'm Matthew Kenely, a student and published <a href="https://mkenely.com/publications" target="_blank">academic author</a> pursuing a Bachelor of Science in Information Technology (Artificial Intelligence) at the University of Malta with an interest in Computer Vision and Image Processing.
+A Software Engineer at <a href="https://www.seytravel.com/beyondmuseums" target="_blank">Beyond Museums</a> and a published <a href="https://mkenely.com/publications" target="_blank">academic author</a> with research interests in Computer Vision and Image Processing.
+<br><br>
+I've completed a B.Sc.
+IT (Hons) AI at the University of Malta and graduated with a First Class Honours, and am currently reading for an M.Sc. in Artificial Intelligence.
 <br><br>
 I am an advocate for <a href="https://en.wikipedia.org/wiki/Open_knowledge" target="_blank">open knowledge</a> and <a href="https://en.wikipedia.org/wiki/Free_software#Definition_and_the_Four_Essential_Freedoms_of_Free_Software" target="_blank">free (libre)</a> software.
 The preprints of my publications can be downloaded for free <a href="https://mkenely.com/publications" target="_blank">here</a>.